felixge/felixge/README.md

 ### PostgreSQL (2019-2020)

 - [flame-explain](https://github.com/felixge/flame-explain): An [online](https://flame-explain.com/) PostgreSQL EXPLAIN visualizer written in React/TypeScript.
-I was very excited about this and was scheduled to speak about it at various conferences, but then this pandemic thing happened and I kind of burned out on the project : (.
+I was very excited about this and scheduled to speak about it at various conferences, but then this pandemic thing happened and I kind of burned out on the project : (.

 ### Node.js (mostly 2009-2011)